-Where an offer of a Product specifically provides a money back guarantee if you change your mind you may opt to cancel your registration at any time within 30 days of signing up for such Service.
+Where an offer of a Product specifically provides a money back guarantee you may opt to cancel your registration at any time within 30 days of signing up for such Product access.
 To claim the refund send us a message by email to [email protected] indicating your wish to cancel.
-The fee you paid for the Service will be refunded in full within 14 days provided you cancel within the required timescale.
+The fee you paid for the Product will be refunded in full within 14 days provided you cancel within the required timescale.
 You will also need to cancel any recurring fee if this has been set up.
 We reserve the right not to allow you back into any of the Azrights Products in future.

 We own the copyright, design rights and all other intellectual property rights in our website and materials we make available to you.
 You may not copy or distribute any of these to anyone without our express written permission save insofar as is permitted by the terms of the licence for use of a template.
 Breach of this term is a fundamental breach entitling us to remove your access without any refunds.